hdShang/arxiv-daily/docs/cs-AI/2025-09-27/papers/250923144v3-coordination-requires-simplification-thermodynamic-bounds-on-multi-o.md

 ---
 layout: default
-title: Coordination Requires Simplification: Thermodynamic Bounds on Multi-Objective Compromise in Natural and Artificial Intelligence
+title: "Coordination Requires Simplification: Thermodynamic Bounds on Multi-Objective Compromise in Natural and Artificial Intelligence"
 ---

 # Coordination Requires Simplification: Thermodynamic Bounds on Multi-Objective Compromise in Natural and Artificial Intelligence